Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Maclean's median income among taxpayers is $36,112 and average is $46,727.
-This is lower than the national average.
-Rest of NSW has a median income of $52,390 and an average of $65,215.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Maclean would be approximately $39,312 (median) and $50,867 (average) as of September 2025.
-The 2021 Census reports household, family and personal incomes in Maclean all fall between the 2nd and 5th percentiles nationally.
-Income analysis reveals 31.8% of residents earn $400 - $799 weekly (943 residents), differing from the surrounding region where the $1,500 - $2,999 category predominates at 29.9%.
-The prevalence of lower-income residents (40.3% under $800/week) suggests constrained household budgets across much of the locality.
-Housing affordability pressures are severe, with only 82.3% of income remaining, ranking at the 4th percentile.
+In AreaSearch's latest postcode level ATO data for financial year 2023, Maclean's median income among taxpayers is $36,112 with an average of $46,727.
+This is lower than the national average and compares to Regional NSW's median of $52,390 and average of $65,215.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimates for September 2025 would be approximately $39,312 (median) and $50,867 (average).
+From the 2021 Census, incomes in Maclean fall between the 2nd and 5th percentiles nationally.
+Income analysis shows that 31.8% of residents earn $400 - $799 weekly.
+This differs from the surrounding region where the $1,500 - $2,999 category is predominant at 29.9%.
+The prevalence of lower-income residents indicates constrained household budgets across much of the locality.
+Housing affordability pressures are severe with only 82.3% of income remaining, ranking at the 4th percentile nationally.

 Frequently Asked Questions - Income